-Note 13 - New Governmental Accounting Standards:
+Note 14 - New Governmental Accounting Standards:

 In May 2019, the Governmental Accounting Standards Board issued Statement No. 91 "Conduit Debt Obligations".
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
 The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
-SEJPA has not determined the effects of this pronouncement on the financial statements of SEJPA in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of SEJPA in the year of implementation.